NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 With a deterministic loss model where the number of packets between two successive packet losses is always *1/p*, CUBIC always operates with the concave window profile, which greatly simplifies the performance analysis of CUBIC.
-The average window size of CUBIC can be obtained by the following function:
+The average window size of CUBIC {{Average-Cubic-Window}}
+can be obtained by the following function:

 ~~~ math
 AVG\_W_{cubic} = \sqrt[4]{\frac{C * (3 + β_{cubic})}{4 * (1 - β_{cubic})}} * \frac{\sqrt[4]{RTT^3}}{\sqrt[4]{p^3}}